 There are nine different outcomes.
 Three of the nine outcomes favour player 1, so the chance of player 1 winning is 3/9 or 1/3.
 Similarly, three outcomes favour player 2, so the chance of player 2 winning is 3/9 or 1/3.
-Finally, there are three outcomes that lead to a draw, with probability 3/9 = 1/3.
+Finally, three outcomes lead to a draw, with a probability of 3/9 = 1/3.
 These are known as theoretical probabilities.

 Play the Game

 Play the game ten times with a parent, a brother or a sister.
-Before you start, choose who is to be player 1 and who will be player 2.
+Before you start, choose who will be player 1 and who will be player 2.
 As you play, fill in the table below.